zacstewart/zacstewart.github.io/README.md

 ```

 Our predictions vector should be `[1, 0]`, corresponding to the constants we
-defined for SPAM and HAM.
+defined for `SPAM` and `HAM`.

 Still, doing each one of those steps one-at-a-time was pretty tedious.
 We can
-package it all up using a construct provided by scikit-learn called a Pipeline.
+package it all up using a construct provided by scikit-learn called a `Pipeline`.

 # Pipelining